git-town/git-town/documentation/commands/git-town.md

 > With the `--reset` flag, cleanly remove all Git Town configuration from the current repository.
 > With the `--setup` flag, start the Git Town configuration wizard.

+* *hack-push-strategy*
+> Displays the git-hack push strategy
+>
+> Specify a strategy to set the git-hack push strategy.
+> ```bash
+> git town hack-push-strategy push  # (Default).
+Your newly-hacked branch will be pushed upon creation.
+> git town hack-push-strategy local # Your newly-hacked branch will not be pushed upon creation.
+> ```

 * *main-branch*
 > Displays the name of the main development branch.
 >